StrangeRanger/customized-unix-terminal/docs/index.md

 " Overwrites specified default setting set tabstop=4     " Tells vim how many columns a tab counts for set shiftwidth=4  " 'Levels of indentation', where a level of indentation is
-                  " shiftwidth columns of whitespace set expandtab     " Ensure that when you hit tab it will actually use spaces set mouse-=a      " Exchanges the ability to move the cursor with your mouse, " with the ability to highlight and copy text
+                  " shift width columns of whitespace set expandtab     " Ensure that when you hit tab, it will actually use spaces set mouse-=a      " Exchanges the ability to move the cursor with your mouse, " with the ability to highlight and copy text
 ```

+## Terminal Profile

+=== "macOS"
+    My custom terminal profile is a modified version of the Basic Terminal profile in macOS Catalina.
+To add it to your list of profiles and make it your default, follow the instructions below:

+    1. Open the Terminal application.
+    2. Click on Preferences... > Profiles > *the gear button at the bottom left of the window* > Import... > *locate and click on 'Basic (Modified).terminal' tab*
+    3. Click on the new terminal profile, then press the "Default" button located at the window's bottom.

+=== "Linux"
+    N/A